Guilty and forgiven

 They’ll thank God for their church family, which has supported them through all the tears.

 They’ll read the cards that loved ones send year after year.
-They’ll smell the flowers that a Harding suitemate of Carla’s had delivered.
+They’ll smell the flowers that a Harding suitemate of Carla’s always has delivered.

 They’ll reflect on the peace that forgiveness has brought them and their daughter’s killers.